nextmod/nextmod/about.md

-# Nextmods
+# Nextmod

-Nextmods is a static site generator for rendering a mod index.
+Nextmod is a Static Site Generator for Mod Indexes.

 ## Design